ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Hadoop Distributed File System (HDFS):** A storage system within the Hadoop framework that partitions and distributes files across multiple nodes, facilitating parallel data access and fault tolerance.

 **High Performing Computing (HPC) Cluster:** A computing technology that uses a system of networked computers designed to solve complex and computationally intensive problems in traditional environments.

+**Histogram:** A graphical representation of the distribution of a dataset, where the data is divided into intervals or bins, and the height of each bar represents the frequency or count of data points falling within the interval.

 **Infrastructure as a Service (IaaS):** A could service model that provides access to computing infrastructure, including servers, storage, and networking, without the need for users to manage or operate them.